-This is a homemade website to archive my work to date and share some news.
-On this page you will find links to a selection of current and recent projects, talks, texts, and workshops that are representative of my current research and curatorial interests.
+This homemade website is a partial archive of my work to date.
+On this page is a selection of current and recent projects that are representative of my research and curatorial interests.

 The second edition of the Dunkirk Art & Industry Triennial – Chaleur Humaine – looks at how artistic, architectural, design and landscaping practices have addressed the subject of energy, its uses and misuses, and its narrative, critical, and chimerical potential.
 Comprising works from public collections including the Centre Pompidou and the Centre national des arts plastiques, along with works borrowed or commissioned from artists, the exhibition takes 1972 (the eve of the first oil crisis) as the starting point for a journey through the next five decades.

 The theme of energy is deployed through eight chapters to include considerations on extractivism, anticolonialism, productivism, degrowth, anthropogenic landscapes, human and non-human bodies at work, fatigue, sleep and collective resistance.
 Featuring 250 works by 130 practitioners, including 30 new commissions, Chaleur Humaine is co-curated with Camille Richert, with curatorial assistance from Henriette Gillerot.
 It is taking place at the Frac Grand-Large Hauts-de-France, the LAAC Museum and in public space until 14 January 2024.